AyomideWeb/DEFI-FOR-ALL-PROJECT/README.md

  The understanding of Blockchain technology, Cryptocurrency, Decentralized Finance and the likes in a simplified way for anybody and everybody to understand.
  To further provide a platform where people with little or no capital can display their ideas and projects for investors and philantropists to fund.

+ # TECNOLOGIES USED
+ * Solidity for the Smart Contract Development.
+ * ThirdWeb Web3 Framework.
+ * Vite and Tailwind CSS For the Frontend.
+ * Smart Contract was deployed in thirdweb portal using Goerli Testnet

  # The link to the PROJECT main page is given below: